darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 ##### debug console commands:

 * kick [gameIndex] [playerName]    : kicks player from game
-* players [gameIndex]              : returns list of players for given gameIndex
+* players [gameIndex]              : returns list of players for given gameIndex / for all games if index not given
 * save                             : saves current games' state

 ### Client